 Jump to:

-- Bariatric Friendly: This Pureed Leeks Recipe is both bariatric friendly and great for baby food.
+- Versatile: This Pureed Leeks Recipe is both bariatric friendly and great for baby food.
 Be sure to check out our Bariatric Ricotta Bake Recipe too.

 For the complete list of ingredients with measurements and instructions, please see the recipe card at the bottom of the post.